awlondon/d9l294il0oqy-dqr3/docs/05_training_and_media/VIDEO_AND_SORA_INSTRUCTIONS.md

-# Co.work.PLAY Café
+# Co.work.PLAY Cafe
 Video, Sora Prompts & Storyboard Instructions
 (Training & Media Module)

-This document explains **how to design, name, and organize** all video content, Sora prompts, and storyboards for Co.work.PLAY Café training and franchise materials.
+This document explains **how to design, name, and organize** all video content, Sora prompts, and storyboards for Co.work.PLAY Cafe training and franchise materials.

 It is written for:
 - Founders